OpenSourcePolitics/recruitment-tests/python/README.md

 #### Examples
 - The input `1, [{"Planting trees": 10, "Music festival": 5}], 4` means we have:
     - number of participants = **1**
-    - this participant gave 10 points to the project `Planting trees` and 5 points to the project `Music festival`
+    - this participant gave 10 poihttps://tutorial.djangogirls.org/nts to the project `Planting trees` and 5 points to the project `Music festival`
     - a project must have at least 4 points to be realized
     - therefore the output of your program should be `{"Planting trees", "Music festival"}` since they both received enough points.
 - Given the input `1, [{"Planting trees": 10, "Music festival": 5}], 6`, we should return `{"Planting trees"}` : same input as above, but threshold raised to 5 means the `"Music festival"` cannot be realized
-- Given the input `2, [{"Planting trees": 10, "Music festival": 5}, {"Planting trees": 3, "Music festival": 1}], 6`, we should return `{"Planting trees", "Music festival"}`, since the first received 10+3 = 13 pts, and the second one 5+1 = 6pts.
+- Given the input `2, [{"Planting trees": 10, "Music festival": 5}, {"Planting trees": 3, "Music festival": 1}], 6`: same as above but with 2 voters.
+We should return `{"Planting trees", "Music festival"}`, since the first received 10+3 = 13 pts, and the second one 5+1 = 6pts.
 Having both a number of points greater or equal than the threshold, they'll be realized.
-- Given the input `2, [{"Planting trees": 10, "Music festival": 5}, {"Planting trees": 3, "Music festival": 1}], 15`, we should return `{}` since the threshold is so high, that no projects reach it.
+- Given the input `2, [{"Planting trees": 10, "Music festival": 5}, {"Planting trees": 3, "Music festival": 1}], 15`: we should return `{}` since the threshold is so high, that no projects reach it.

 **Instructions:**
 * Modify only `main.py`